 Once you've built a list of contacts you should reach out to them to ask about their experience working for the firm you are targeting and to also get their advice on the best way to land an interview there.
 Even if they're not from the office or practice which you are targeting it's still worth reaching out as they could put you in touch with people inside the firm who belong to the team you are interested in.

 The article above as well as our consulting resume and consulting cover letter guides should go a long way in helping you get an interview.
-But if after using these resources you feel you need additional help, we have also put together a Resume writing service which has been used by a lot of experienced hires in the past.
+But if after using them you still feel you need additional help, we have also put together a resume review service for you.